iamirmasoud/bulkboto3/README.md

 # 2022-03-26 18:12:41 — INFO — Successfully uploaded 4 files to bucket 'test-bucket' in 0.07 seconds.
 ```

-#### Download a whole directory with its structure to a local directory in multi thread mode
+#### Download a whole directory with its structure to a local directory in multi-thread mode
 ```python
 bulkboto_agent.download_dir_from_storage(
     bucket_name=TARGET_BUCKET,